-VTA has not yet documented or established a methodology to isolate and report on the actual expenditures of Transit Operations Program funds in support of bus operations to serve underserved and transit-dependent populations in the County.
-The Transit Operations program category intends to increase ridership, improve efficiency, enhance mobility services, and improve the affordability of bus transportation.
+VTA has taken steps to document and establish a methodology to isolate and report on the actual expenditures of 2016 Measure B's Transit Operations funds in support of bus operations to serve underserved and transit-dependent populations in Santa Clara County.
+VTA established policies for the Transit Operations program category in July 2021, after the current audit period.

+2016 Measure B's Transit Operations program category was established to increase ridership, improve efficiency, enhance mobility services, and improve the affordability of bus transportation.
 According to the Transit Operations expenditure guidelines, funding should be allocated for the following purposes: